Bad Film

 BAD FILM is a Japanese film directed by Sion Sono.
 The film, released in 2012, consists of 160 minutes of footage extracted from the original 150 hours shot in 1995 by the director.

 Plot

-The film revolves around the rivalry between two gangs, one Chinese, one Japanese, in Tokyo.
+The film revolves around the rivalry between two gangs, one Chinese and one Japanese, in Tokyo.

 Background and production

 The cast is mainly composed of members of Sono's art collective GAGAGA.
 The film was shot in HI-8, mainly in Kōenji district.

 Reception

 The film received generally positive reviews.
 A review states: "An interesting case of a belated “director’s cut” Bad Film is necessarily an imperfect beast, but perhaps all the more interesting for it."
 The message the film may convey, however, has been considered unclear: "This movie has some things to tell us about prejudice and xenophobia, but it's hard to say exactly what those things are.
 Instead, consider it a treat to just let the waves of meaningful nonsense crash over you and go along for the ride."